Nicholas Elko: Controversy

 By 1967, Elko's popularity within his own church waned on account of the rapid change he led, the confusion among laity around many Vatican II reforms, and especially Elko's authoritarian management style.
 Whether priest or laity, ethnic or assimilated, many in the Church were agitated by Elko's leadership.
 Petitions were signed and sent off to Rome.
-The Vatican, fearing more dissension in the Church like that experienced during the 1930s, transferred Elko to Rome, where he was elevated to the dignity of an archbishop and appointed as the ordaining prelate for the Byzantine Catholics in Rome and head of the Ecumenical Commission on the Liturgy.
+The Vatican, fearing more dissension in the Church like that experienced during the 1930s, transferred Elko to Rome.
+He was then elevated to archbishop and appointed as the ordaining prelate for the Byzantine Catholics in Rome and head of the Ecumenical Commission on the Liturgy.
 This prompted his resignation as the Ruthenian Bishop of Pittsburgh, and Monsignor Edward V. Rosack, the chancellor of the eparchy, was named as the temporary apostolic administrator.
+Bishop Kocisko was named as the new Bishop of the Eparchy of Pittsburgh in December 1967.

 Time Magazine reported on the unusual situation, noting that a "bishop is almost never separated from his see.
 For the past seven months, however, the Most Rev. Nicholas T. Elko, Ruthenian bishop of Pittsburgh, has been in Rome, barred by his church superiors from returning to his diocese.
 The case of Bishop Elko, who describes his situation as 'exile', casts fascinating light on Catholicism's current internal stresses...".
 Three years later, the Vatican sent Elko back to the U.S., but not to his Byzantine Church.